About Raise DC

 HISTORY OF RAISE DC

-Raise DC was formed in 2012 to join public, private, philanthropic, and nonprofit leaders together as the District's comprehensive cradle-to-career initiative -- focused on improving educational outcomes for children and youth.
-The five high-level goals were defined by a cross-sector convening of more than 150 stakeholders.
+Raise DC was formed in 2012 to join public, private, philanthropic, and nonprofit leaders together as the District's comprehensive cradle-to-career initiative – focused on improving educational outcomes for children and youth.
+The five high-level goals were initially defined by a cross-sector convening of more than 150 stakeholders.
 Raise DC released its first report card tracking the citywide goals in February 2013.
 Our progress report, focused on citywide improvement, was released in September 2015.
+We are currently releasing updated editions of the progress report one goal area at a time.

-Initially launched in the Office of the Deputy Mayor for Education, Raise DC now sits at the Greater Washington Community Foundation.
+Initially launched in the Office of the Deputy Mayor for Education, Raise DC is now fiscally sponsored by the Greater Washington Community Foundation.